James Bond No Time to Die full cast – new and returning characters list

 Who’s Billy Magnussen?

-You could recognise American actor Magnussen for roles in 2014 musical Into the Woods, martial arts movie Delivery of the Dragon and black comedy Sport Evening.
+You might recognise American actor Magnussen for roles in 2014 musical Into the Woods, martial arts movie Beginning of the Dragon and black comedy Sport Night time.
 He additionally starred within the award-winning USS Callister episode of Black Mirror, in addition to Netflix horror Velvet Buzzsaw.

 Who’s he enjoying in Bond 25?